mistakia/nano-community/docs/getting-started-users/storing/setup.md

 To receive/send transactions and change your representative you will have to import your seed or secret key into a wallet.

-- A recommended starter desktop wallet is <a href="https://github.com/Nault/Nault" target="_blank">Nault<a/>.
+- Desktop: <a href="https://github.com/Nault/Nault" target="_blank">Nault</a>.
-- <a href="https://natrium.io/" target="_blank">Natrium</a> is one of the more popular mobile wallets.
+- Mobile: <a href="https://natrium.io/" target="_blank">Natrium</a>.
-- <a href="https://github.com/codesoap/atto" target="_blank">Atto</a> is a simple, clean command line wallet
+- Command Line: <a href="https://github.com/codesoap/atto" target="_blank">Atto</a>.

 For a comprehensive wallet guide visit <a href="https://nanowallets.guide/" target="_blank">nanowallets.guide</a>.

 It is your responsibility to properly handle and secure your secret seed or key.
-Make sure you understand what you are doing before you give any application or person your secret seed or key, as you are giving them full control over that account.
+Make sure you understand what you are doing before you give any application your secret seed or key, as you are giving them full control over that account.

 Follow these [best practices](/getting-started-users/best-practices).